I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/ne-d3d10umddi-d3d10-2ddicaps-type.md

 </dl>

 ## -remarks
-<p>To allow a driver to unify capability concepts, the values in the D3D10_2DDICAPS_TYPE enumeration are set up so they do not overlap with the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544132">D3DDDICAPS_TYPE</a> enumeration. </p>

-<p>To allow a driver to unify capability concepts, the values in the D3D10_2DDICAPS_TYPE enumeration are set up so they do not overlap with the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544132">D3DDDICAPS_TYPE</a> enumeration. </p>

-<p>To allow a driver to unify capability concepts, the values in the D3D10_2DDICAPS_TYPE enumeration are set up so they do not overlap with the values in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff544132">D3DDDICAPS_TYPE</a> enumeration. </p>
+<p>To allow a driver to unify capability concepts, the values in the D3D10_2DDICAPS_TYPE enumeration are set up so they do not overlap with the values in the <a href="..\d3dumddi\ne-d3dumddi--d3dddicaps-type.md">D3DDDICAPS_TYPE</a> enumeration. </p>

 ## -requirements
 <table>